groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/info-result/_index.md

 ---
-title: Document Information with InfoResult Tutorial
+title: "Document Info API Tutorial - Extract Metadata & Analyze Files"
+linktitle: "Document Info API Tutorial"
+description: "Learn how to extract document metadata and analyze file information using GroupDocs.Viewer Cloud InfoResult API.
+Step-by-step tutorial with Python examples."
+keywords: "document info API tutorial, extract document metadata, document analysis API, PDF info extraction, file metadata tutorial, GroupDocs viewer cloud"
+weight: 8
 url: /data-structures/info-result/
-weight: 8
-description: Learn how to extract and analyze document information in this step-by-step InfoResult tutorial for GroupDocs.Viewer Cloud API
+date: "2025-01-02"
+lastmod: "2025-01-02"
+categories: ["API Tutorials"]
+tags: ["document-info", "metadata-extraction", "groupdocs-cloud", "python-api"]
 ---

-# Tutorial: Document Information with InfoResult

-## Learning Objectives

-In this tutorial, you'll learn:
+# Document Info API Tutorial: Extract Metadata & Analyze Files

+## What You'll Master in This Tutorial

+Ever wondered how to peek inside a document without actually opening it?
+You're about to learn exactly that!
+In this comprehensive tutorial, you'll discover how to:

-- How to use the Document Info API to extract document metadata
+- Extract document metadata and structure information programmatically
-- Techniques for analyzing document structure and content
+- Analyze document content, dimensions, and format-specific details
-- Methods for accessing page dimensions and text content
+- Build intelligent pre-processing systems that make smart rendering decisions
-- How to work with format-specific information like CAD layouts and PDF permissions
+- Handle everything from simple PDFs to complex CAD drawings and archives

-## Prerequisites

-Before starting this tutorial:
+Whether you're building a document management system or just need to understand what's inside your files before processing them, this guide will get you there with real Python code examples you can use immediately.

+## Before We Dive In

+Here's what you'll need to follow along:
-- Create a [GroupDocs Cloud account](https://dashboard.groupdocs.cloud) and get your Client ID and Client Secret
+- A [GroupDocs Cloud account](https://dashboard.groupdocs.cloud) (free tier available)
-- Have basic knowledge of RESTful API concepts
+- Basic Python knowledge and REST API familiarity
-- Prepare sample documents of various formats (PDF, DOCX, CAD, etc.)
+- Sample documents in various formats for testing

+**Quick setup tip:** Grab your Client ID and Secret from the dashboard - you'll need these for authentication throughout the tutorial.

-## Introduction to InfoResult
+## Why InfoResult Matters for Your Applications

-The InfoResult data structure is what you receive when calling the Document Info API.
-It provides comprehensive information about a document, including its format, pages, text content, and format-specific details.
-This information is valuable for document analysis, pre-rendering decisions, and building smarter document viewing applications.

-Think of InfoResult as a document analyzer that lets you understand a document's content and structure before deciding how to process or display it.
+Think of InfoResult as your document's "digital fingerprint."
+Before you invest time and resources rendering a massive CAD file or a multi-page PDF, wouldn't you want to know:
+- How many pages it contains?
+- What the actual dimensions are?
+- Whether it has text you can search?
+- If there are special permissions or restrictions?

+That's exactly what the Document Info API delivers through the InfoResult data structure.
+It's like having X-ray vision for your documents - you get comprehensive insights without the overhead of full rendering.

-## Understanding the InfoResult Structure
+## Understanding InfoResult: Your Document Analysis Toolkit

-InfoResult contains several key components:
+InfoResult isn't just a simple response object - it's a comprehensive analysis report that contains several key components:

-- FormatExtension/Format: Document format information
+**Core Information:**
-- Pages: List of document pages with dimensions and content
+- **FormatExtension/Format:** What type of document you're dealing with
+- **Pages:** Detailed page-by-page information including dimensions and content
-- Attachments: List of document attachments (if any)
-- Format-specific information: Special data for CAD files, PDF documents, etc.

-Let's explore these components with practical examples.

-## Tutorial Steps
+- **Attachments:** Any embedded files or attachments within the document

+**Format-Specific Insights:**
+- **PDF documents:** Security permissions, printing restrictions
+- **CAD drawings:** Available layouts, layers, and their visibility
+- **Archives:** Folder structure and organization
+- **Project files:** Timeline information and resource details

+The beauty of this approach?
+You make informed decisions about how to process each document based on its actual characteristics, not assumptions.

+## Step-by-Step Tutorial: From Basic to Advanced

-### Step 1: Getting Basic Document Information
+### Step 1: Getting Basic Document Information (Start Here!)

-Let's start by retrieving basic document information:
+Let's start with the fundamentals - extracting basic information about any document:

 ```python
 # Tutorial Code Example: Getting basic document information